mk-fg/incremetal-disk-compare-and-sync/README.rst

 It's somewhat similar to how common rsync_ and rdiff_ tools work, but much simplier, side-stepping following limitations imposed by those:

-- rsync always reads whole source file, and cannot use block device destination.
+- rsync always re-reads whole source/destination files.

-  One reason for latter limitation is due to how its delta-xfer algorithm works - it support moving data around, which can only be done efficiently when creating a new file copy.

 - rdiff can also create "signature" (hash-map) of the file, but does not allow updating destination in-place, always has to reconstruct full copy of it, even if it's 1B difference in a 100 GiB file.

-  Likely reason for that is same as with rsync - can't easily move/clone/dedup data blocks without copy, which it's kinda intended to do efficiently.
+  Likely reason for that is using rsync's algorithm - can't easily move/clone/dedup data blocks without copy, which it's kinda intended to do efficiently.

 - rdiff file "signatures" are unnecessarily large, because all blocks in those